-As part of the extraction process the Moccamaster has both a ‘bloom’ stage before moving to pulse pouring.
+As part of the extraction process, the Moccamaster coffee maker has both a ‘bloom’ stage before moving to pulse pouring.

 Superb Build Quality

-Each Technivorm Moccamaster is rigorously tested out and handmade in the Netherlands.
-The quality and longevity of their coffee machines is part of what they pride themselves in as a company.
+Each Technivorm Moccamaster is rigorously tested and handmade in the Netherlands.
+The quality and longevity of their coffee machines are part of what they pride themselves in as a company.

 This is attributed to the care they take in individually building the products and the quality of the materials used.
-And in the off chance that there is a fault they come with an impressive 5 year warranty.
+And on the off chance that there is a fault they come with an impressive 5-year warranty.